 My husband’s schedule recently changed and he arrives home after 9 pm three evenings a week.
 If we want to spend time together talking or watching a movie, I need to go to bed later.
 When I tried to go to bed by 10 pm, I missed that time with my husband and I felt guilty, disconnected and unhappy.

-While everyone else in my family is a night owl, I am naturally a morning person.
+While everyone else in my family is a night owl, I’m naturally a morning person.
 I like going to bed earlier so that I can get up really early and get lots accomplished before everyone else wakes up.

-As I considered all of these factors I realized that “accomplishing more” seems like a worthy goal, but I had to ask what I am trying to accomplish.
-What is more important–the relationship with my husband or writing an amazing blog post–listening to my daughter or having all the laundry done?
-I believe that relationships are more important, so I need to live that way.
+As I considered all of these factors I realized that “accomplishing more” seems like a worthy goal, but I had to ask what I’m trying to accomplish.
+What’s more important–the relationship with my husband or writing an amazing blog post?
+Listening to my daughter or having all the laundry done?
+I firmly believe that relationships are more important, so I need to live that way.

 Working through this process taught me a few key lessons about how to make goals work better.

 Just because someone else has a goal doesn’t mean that you or I need to adopt it.
 You need to know your own priorities and values, and live your life based on those, not try to fit into someone else’s expectations of what you should do.

 Goal setting should always stretch your current boundaries and move you beyond your comfort zone, but if your goals and plans don’t fit into your overall lifestyle you’ll find it very difficult to accomplish them.
 You have to work within the realities of your schedule, responsibilities and natural tendencies, not set goals that conflict with them.

 To be effective, goals should be evaluated on a regular basis.
 You need to determine if you’re accomplishing what you want to accomplish, and if not, discover the source of the problem.

 Do you have a scheduling problem?
 (For example, trying to accomplish something early in the morning when you do your best work in the evening).